lumeland/blog/posts/lume-1.15.0-release-notes.md

 Now, the `layout` value is available only to the pages inside the `/posts` directory.
 Equivalent to creating a `/posts/_data.yml` file with this value.

-Note that you can assign data not only to directories but also to files:
+You can assign data not only to directories but also to specific files:

 ```ts
 site.data("layout", "main.njk", "/posts/hello-world.md");